I didn’t provide a link to my resume, as I’m not a fan of generic resumes, and I prefer to use optimized versions whenever possible.

 A Frogger-like arcade game.
 It has a player selection features, and controlled using keyboard.

 A memory matching game.
-In order to win the game, you have to match 8 pairs of cards.
+To win the game, you have to match 8 pairs of cards.

 A pomodoro clock app with adjustable session and break lengths.